Downloading and implementing new versions of OSS notes

 Questions that will be answered are:

-This blog assumes you have followed the step in the blog to get insight into your fast growing SAP tables.
+This blog assumes you have followed the step in this blog to get insight into your fast growing SAP tables.
+Or you use the me.sap.com/dataoverview function (see this blog for details).

 This blog focuses on technical data objects archiving and clean up by performing deletion.
 If you want to setup functional archiving, start reading this blog.